• <abbr id="ck0wi"><source id="ck0wi"></source></abbr>

 • Home >

-Center for global workers' rights (cgwr) and worker rights Consortium (WRC / workers' Rights Union) recently released an import data analysis report.
-Based on the previously unpublished import database, the two US organizations estimated the losses of global garment factories and suppliers from April to June this year.
+The Center for Global Workers' Rights (CGWR/Global Workers' Rights Center) and the Workers' Rights Consortium (WRC/Workers' Rights Alliance) recently released an import data analysis report.
+Based on the previously undisclosed import database, these two American organizations estimated the losses of global garment factories and suppliers from April to June this year.

 ?

-Cgwr and WRC pointed out that the main sources of this report database include clothing suppliers and their trade associations.
+CGWR and WRC pointed out that the main sources of the database of this report include clothing suppliers and their trade associations.

 ?

-According to the report, since March, many large European and American fashion brands and companies have cancelled orders or refused to pay for orders placed before the epidemic, resulting in losses of 16.2 billion US dollars in global garment factories and suppliers from April to June.
-According to the report, suppliers from Bangladesh, Cambodia, Myanmar and other countries have to reduce their business scale or even close down directly.
-Because of this, millions of workers are either laid off directly or forced to shorten their working hours.
+The report points out that since March, many large European and American fashion brands and companies cancelled their orders or refused to pay the orders placed before the epidemic, resulting in the losses of global garment factories and suppliers reaching 16.2 billion dollars in April and June.
+The report points out that suppliers from Bangladesh, Cambodia, Myanmar and other countries that have been hit have to reduce their business scale or even close their doors.
+Because of this, millions of workers are either directly laid off or forced to shorten their working hours.

 ?